'Glass Onion' on Netflix: Ending Explained, Celebrity Cameos, Burning Questions

 Warning: Spoilers for Glass Onion: A Knives Out Mystery ahead.

-After a brief stint in theaters back in November, Glass Onion: A Knives Out Mystery is streaming now on Netflix (read our full review here).
+After a brief stint in theaters back in November, Glass Onion: A Knives Out Mystery is streaming now on Netflix.
 And this onion isn't making many people cry.
-As of Wednesday, Glass Onion is the top movie on the streaming service, and it's earned a "universal acclaim" rating on Metacritic and a certified fresh rating of 94% on Rotten Tomatoes.
+It's earned a "universal acclaim" rating on Metacritic and a certified fresh rating of 93% on Rotten Tomatoes, and as of Tuesday, it's the No. 10 most watched movie of all time on Netflix.

 Here are answers to some of the questions people are asking about the film, its twist-filled ending and the celebrity cameos and other Easter eggs dropped along the way.